Five-Year Compounded Value of Target Holdings

 The plot above shows how well TGT's reinvested dividends have fared compared to those for the popular SPY and NASDAQ:QQQ ETFs (which track the components of the S&P 500, and NASDAQ 100, respectively, and pay out dividends for the underlying securities).
 Note that the bars could not be below zero, as a reinvested dividend represents a fraction of a share of a company, and those shares cannot go below zero.
 Note, too, that the height of each bar for TGT, SPY, and QQQ represents the final difference between the green and red lines on the first graph above.

-By looking at the price chart of TGT's common stock one can see that price appreciation alone misses a fair bit of value if one's considering holding the stock for a long period of time.
-This is the case for other equities too; check out all Benzinga's dividend data here (https://www.benzinga.com/calendar/dividends-ex) or in an enhanced view on Benzinga Pro.
+Finally -- what's the point of all this?
+The key insight to take from this article is to note how much value simply looking at the price chart of TGT's common stock misses if one's considering holding the stock for a long period of time.
+Dividends surely can matter.
+You can check out Benzinga's dividend data here (https://www.benzinga.com/calendar/dividends-ex) or in an enhanced view on Benzinga Pro